feast-dev/feast/docs/reference/data-sources/kinesis.md

 ## Description

-Kinesis sources allow users to register Kinesis streams as a data source.
-Feast currently does not manage the ingestion of data from Kinesis streams; users must manage the ingestion themselves and write feature values to the online store through [FeatureStore.write_to_online_store](https://rtd.feast.dev/en/latest/index.html#feast.feature_store.FeatureStore.write_to_online_store).
+Kinesis sources allow users to register Kinesis streams as data sources.
+Feast currently does not launch or monitor jobs to ingest data from Kinesis.
+Users are responsible for launching and monitoring their own ingestion jobs, which should write feature values to the online store through [FeatureStore.write_to_online_store](https://rtd.feast.dev/en/latest/index.html#feast.feature_store.FeatureStore.write_to_online_store).
+An example of how to launch such a job with Spark to ingest from Kafka can be found [here](https://github.com/feast-dev/feast/tree/master/sdk/python/feast/infra/contrib); by using a different plugin, the example can be adapted to Kinesis.

-Kinesis sources must have a batch source specified, since that's the source used when retrieving historical features.
-When using a Kinesis source as a stream source in the definition of a feature view, a batch source doesn't need to be specified in the definition explicitly.
+Kinesis sources must have a batch source specified.
+The batch source will be used for retrieving historical features.
+Thus users are also responsible for writing data from their Kinesis streams to a batch data source such as a data warehouse table.
+Feast plans on shipping `FeatureStore.write_to_offline_store` functionality soon, so users will be able to write data to the offline store just as easily as to the online store.
+When using a Kinesis source as a stream source in the definition of a feature view, a batch source doesn't need to be specified in the feature view definition explicitly.

 ## Stream sources
 Streaming data sources are important sources of feature values.
 A typical setup with streaming data looks like:

 1. Raw events come in (stream 1)
 2. Streaming transformations applied (e.g. generating features like `last_N_purchased_categories`) (stream 2)
-3. Write stream 2 values to an offline store as a historical log for training
+3. Write stream 2 values to an offline store as a historical log for training (optional)
 4. Write stream 2 values to an online store for low latency feature serving
-5. Periodically materialize feature values from the offline store into the online store for improved correctness
+5. Periodically materialize feature values from the offline store into the online store for decreased training-serving skew and improved model performance

-Feast now allows users to push features previously registered in a feature view to the online store for fresher features.

 ## Example
 ### Defining a Kinesis source